Dividing Property After Separation

-These factors may change the percentage on how you and your spouse’s property is to be divided.
+These factors may change how property is to be divided.

 4. Is The Proposed Division Just And Equitable?

 The final step is to stand back and look at the proposed division of property to see if it is just and equitable.
-Usually, the proposed division will be just and equitable after steps 1, 2 and 3 however, it is important to know that this is not always the case.
+Usually, the proposed division will be just and equitable after steps 1, 2 and 3, but it is important to know that this is not always the case.